blessingekwere/Data-Professional-Survey-analysis/README.md

 * I then went through my ethnicity column to clean it and get rid of all errors.
 After which I finally went through each column again one after the other.

-By following these steps, I ensured that the data was properly cleaned and preprocessed, setting the stage for meaningful analysis and insights.
+* By following these steps, I ensured that the data was properly cleaned and preprocessed, setting the stage for meaningful analysis and insights.

+* After I completed the data cleaning, I was left with 630 rows and 31 columns.

 ## Data Analysis Techniques